Open call for artists in need of a Safe Residency to develop their art

 Safe spaces: Safemuse creates safe spaces.
 We promote a diversity of voices and work to ensure that artists from minority groups are seen and heard.

 Focus on the artist and the art: Safemuse gives artists the centre stage.
-We work to give artists room to create, and we contribute to artistic development, building networks and publishing their art.
+We work to give artists room to create, and we contribute to artistic development, building networks and publishing/presenting.

 Artistic development: Safemuse supports artistic development.
 Through a large network, and knowledge of how to work as an artist we organise and coordinate so that the artists in residencies can work and focus on their art